Montagu Nature Garden in Montagu, Western Cape

 There are numerous species of succulents, fynbos, geophytes and a diversity of flowering shrubs and trees that occur here.
 The garden is especially known for the excellent variety of Vygies (mesembryathemums), which sets the garden ablaze with colour during spring.

 Although you can visit the reserve at any time, the best would probably be in spring when the excellent variety of Vygies (mesembryathemums) are blooming and covering the reserve in a blaze of colours.
+Admission fees and donations for maintenance of the Garden can be deposited at the unmanned entrance kiosk.

 The Bessiekop Walking Trail is a 1,7km fairly easy circular walking trail with benches at strategic intervals that takes visitors to the top of Bessiekop for a magnificent panoramic view of the town and the surrounding Cape Folded Mountains.
 Bloupunt, one of the highest peaks in the area can be seen in the distance.
 One is sure to catch sight of a geometric tortoise, a dassie midden or some colourful sunbirds.
 At the end of the walk there is a dam with a stream, some benches and lush lawns which provide a welcome rest.